Probabilistic Language-Image Pre-Training: More Results

 \subsection{More zero-shot classification experiments}

 We show the full results of 38 tasks in \cref{tab:appendix:full_table}.
 We can observe that in most benchmarks, \ours outperforms CLIP and SigLIP.
-We also show the result of the AdamP-optimized ViT-B/16 backbone and the fine-tuned ViT-L/16 backbone in the table and \cref{tab:appendix:vit-l}.
+We also fine-tune the pre-trained SigLIP or CLIP models with our probabilistic training strategy.
+As we clarified in \cref{appendix:subsec:fine-tuning}, these models were slightly modified due to the architectural difference between the original pre-trained model and our main \ours model (\eg, attention pooling vs. \texttt{[CLS]} token pooling, and image resolution). \cref{tab:appendix:more_table} shows that the overall performance is improved by increasing the parameter size (from 62.1 to 66.9).